Easy Tips For A Happy and Healthy Blended Family

 - Discuss the non-negotiables in our parenting (i.e., things that have to be included—faith, discipline, communication, etc.)

 - What is my role as a father/mother?
-What do you want that look like?
+What does that look like?
 How do you think it should look?

 - How will we make major decisions in parenting: as a team, or as independent individuals?
 Will one of us have more say than the other in specific areas of parenting (i.e., school, discipline, extracurricular activities, etc.)?